zzhangjii/learning-library/workshops/LabGuide800BuildingMicroservicesOnATP.md

 This is where the Oracle’s autonomous database cloud service comes in.
 It is based on a pluggable architecture similar to application containers where one container database holds multiple pluggable databases.
 Each of these pluggable databases or PDBs are completely isolated from each other, can be deployed quickly and can be managed as a whole so that you incur the cost of managing a single database while deploying multiple micro services onto these PDBs.

 The Autonomous cloud service takes it a step further.
 It is self managing, self securing and highly available.
 There is no customer involvement in backing it up, patching it or even tuning it for most part.
 You simply provision, connect and run your apps.
 Oracle even provides a 99.995 SLA.
-That is a maximum of 2minutes, 11.5 seconds of downtime per month.
+That is a maximum of 2 minutes, 11.5 seconds of downtime per month.

 ![](./images/800/Picture300.png)